Backstory - Mint Tin Pirates

 What could that luck be?
 A gold treasure maybe?
 It adds something to fidget with while playing and does favour the bearer with more resources in the form of an extra card.

 The pirate ghost is a nod to Scooby Doo!
 And helps with a potential runaway leader.
-With such a short play game, a runaway leader isn't a big concern, but that’s my attempt at addressing it.
+With such a short play game, a runaway leader isn't a big concern, but that’s a way of addressing it.

 The game is balanced to play, most of the time, without needing to reshuffle the deck.

 But if that's too fast, you can play the sea dog variation that Kate and I sometimes do.
-I also call it the injured or wounded pirate but yelling out "Avast, tis Sea Dog Pirates sailing these seas!" is fun and geeky.
 This almost always needs the discarded cards to be reshuffled and you play each meeple with two positions.

 The pirate meeples start in the standing position and lay down when first wounded (the treason card takes a laying down pirate first, if possible).
 This doubles the numbers of hits you can take.
 You can also count cannon hits twice by counting down and then back up the damage track.